justintemps/ilo-prism/README.md

 Current large language models (LLMs) struggle with summarising tabular data.
 They're trained entirely on unstructured text and have no framework for understanding two-dimensional data structures like tables.
 They also lack the numerical reasoning skills that are needed to understand the relationships between numbers in a table, from the values themselves to the time periods they represent.
 This app proposes a solution to this problem by distilling key insights from tabular data into a prompt that can be used to generate a summary using a chat completion model.

-## What model is it using?
+## What model(s) is it using?

-This app will work with any chat completion model that can generate text based on a prompt.
-[Llama-3.3-70B-Instruct](https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct) was tested with good results.
-More testing is needed to determine if the app works as well with smaller models that can be hosted on a server.
+- [facebook/bart-large-cnn](https://huggingface.co/facebook/bart-large-cnn) is used to summarise metadata about detaflows

+- [Llama-3.3-70B-Instruct](https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct) is used by default to generate the data descriptions.
+In future versions, this could be paramtized to experiment with different chat completion models.

 ## Why is this useful?